ded-otshelnik/nnmd/README.md

 ## Usage

 After setup you can use package.
+Some usage examples are presented in samples subdirectory.

 ## References